fossasia/open-event-server/docs/installation/local.md

 cp .env.example .env
 ```

 Add `SECRET_KEY={{something random}}` in .env file for cryptographic usage.
-Note that server will not run in production mode if you don't supply a secret.
+Note that the server will not run in production mode if you don't supply a secret.
 To get a good secret value, run `python -c 'import secrets;print(secrets.token_hex())'` in a terminal and replace `{{something random}}` with its output in the line above and paste it in `.env` file.

 If you created a dedicated PostgreSQL user and password, you should update the *.env* file content.